 FIRST was founded in 1989 by Dean Kamen of Deka Research and Development Corporation.
 FIRST.
 Based in Manchester, NH, FIRST is a 501(c)(3) not-for-profit public charity designed to inspire young people's interest and participation in science and technology, and to motivate them to pursue education and career opportunities in STEM fields.

-Each year there are more than 3,000 FRC teams competing with over 400,000 youth participants, over 200,000 mentors, coaches, judges and volunteers in over 80 countries around the world.
-FIRST participants have exclusive access to over $50 million in college scholarships from over 200 providers.
-Robots seen in this competition are built in 6 weeks using a common kit of parts, and parts meeting FIRST requirements, and can weigh as much as 150 lbs.
-The competition season consists of a series of district and regional competitions culminating in the Championship in St. Louis, MO in late April.
+In 2018 there are more than 3,600 FIRST® Robotics Competition teams with a record 478 Rookie teams.
+There are over 90,000 youth participants, over 25,000 mentors, coaches, and supporters in more than 20 countries around the world.
+FIRST participants have access to more than $50 million in scholarships from nearly 200 providers.
+Robots seen in this season of FIRST Robotics Competition are built in 6 weeks using a common kit of parts, and parts meeting FIRST requirements, and can weigh as much as 120 lbs.
+The competition season consists of a series of district and regional competitions culminating in late April at FIRST Championship hosted in Houston, TX and Detroit, MI.